U.S. military dedicates first national monument to combat dogs

 The sculpture, built with private donations, features the four major breeds used since World War Two: Doberman Pinscher, German Shepherd, Labrador Retriever, and Belgian Malinois.

-In World War I, a pit bull named Stubby helped sniff out poison gas, was promoted to sergeant, decorated for bravery by General John Pershing, and became the mascot for Georgetown University in Washington, D.C.
+In World War I, a bulldog named Stubby helped sniff out poison gas, was promoted to sergeant, decorated for bravery by General John Pershing, and became the mascot for Georgetown University in Washington, D.C.

 During World War II and in Korea and Vietnam, dogs were used as sentries, scouts, and trackers.
 In Iraq and Afghanistan, dogs have detected improvised explosive devises (IEDs) and roadside explosives.